Kimitsuna-Goblin/GGD/README.md

 the weight of $f_1(x)$ conversely decreases as $1 \to 0$ and the weight of $f_2(x)$ increases as $0 \to 1$.

-When tracing quantile-probability points with the cumulative density function, you can trace 3 or 4 quantile-probability points.
+When tracing quantiles with the cumulative density function, you can trace 3 or 4 quantiles.
 For example, the quartiles for $p = 0.25, 0.5, 0.75$ can be traced
 with very little error (as long as they are not overly distorted).

-However, if you know the frequency distribution, it is recommended to approximate the frequency distribution rather than tracing quantile-probability points.
+However, if you know the frequency distribution, it is recommended to approximate the frequency distribution rather than tracing quantiles.
 This is because generally you cannot be sure that the original data can be properly modeled by just tracing 3 or 4 quartiles.

-#### Names of "kind" at this package

-+ Mean-Differed Sigma-Equaled Horizontal Gradational Distribution
-+ Mean-Equaled Sigma-Differed Horizontal Gradational Distribution
-+ Mean-Differed Sigma-Differed Horizontal Gradational Distribution

 ### 3. Vertical Gradational Distribution